moonmaster9000/yasm/README.markdown

 ## PUBLIC DOMAIN

 This software is committed to the public domain.
 No license.
 No copyright.
+DO ANYTHING!